marcelmaatkamp/cosmopolitan/README.md

 ```

 # qemu
+(This does not seem to work, I think sqlite is too clever and wants to do something special with the terminal and crashes, but maybe qemu-system-x86_64 has an option to make this work which is something to be tried out)
 ```
 $ docker run -v ${PWD}/cosmopolitan:/data marcelmaatkamp/cosmopolitan sh -c 'cp -r /application/* /data' &&\
   sudo chown -R ${USER} ${PWD}/cosmopolitan &&\